-At St Mary's School, Governors and staff are committed to keeping our children safe and will take any reasonable action to safeguard and promote their welfare.
-In cases where the school has reason to be concerned that a child maybe suffering significant harm, ill treatment, neglect or other forms of harm, staff have no alternative but to follow Sunderland Safeguarding Children Board procedures and inform the Integrated Contact and Referral Team or police of their concern.
+At St. Mary's Catholic Primary School, Governors and staff are committed to keeping our children safe and will take any reasonable action to safeguard and promote their welfare.
+In cases where the school has reason to be concerned that a child maybe suffering significant harm, ill treatment, neglect or other forms of harm, staff have no alternative but to follow Sunderland Safeguarding Children Board procedures (to be replaced by Safeguarding Partner arrangements) and inform the Integrated Contact and Referral Team or police of their concern.